Joe Biden Wins: Some WhatsApp Share From Across the Atlantic

 A statement from the Trump campaign says: “Joe Biden has not been certified as the winner of any states.”
 “Beginning Monday, our campaign will start prosecuting our case in court to ensure election laws are fully upheld and the rightful winner is seated.”

-Are we going to see 75 days of chaos and denial?, asks a South Asian expat in the US.
+Are we going to see 75 days of chaos and denial?, a South Asian expat in the US asks.
 He voted for Biden this time, he said.

-Some of our readers shared their thoughts with us on WhatsApp:
+Some of our readers shared their thoughts also with us on WhatsApp:

 An American analyst: “No American president in history has ever been insulted and abused like Donald Trump.
 And the so called architect of the Arab Peace Plan Jared might end up in jail.
 Total reorganization in USA..
 He could not fool everyone every time.
 A sad end to a confused man”.

-An analyst based in Asia Pacific: “A Red tide is sweeping the USA.
+An analyst based in Asia Pacific says: “A Red tide is sweeping the USA.
 Only the coasts retain any progressive, liberal, interests.
 Welcome to the Disimited States of America!”
+“I expect a protracted legal tussle.
+It would not do US reputation, or that of democracy much good,” he adds.

-Abdul Aziz, Islamabad: “World will come back to normalcy.
+Abdul Aziz, Islamabad saays: “World will come back to normalcy.

 The US Establishment’s nerve disorder will also be restored to full health.